sarthakme/Project-Euler/README.md

 # Project-Euler
-My olutions of Project Euler problems
+My solutions to the Project Euler problems